^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cardil is a drug from a subgroup of substances that block the action of Ca channels, and has antihypertensive, antiarrhythmic and antianginal effects.
+Cardil is a drug from the subgroup of substances that block the action of Ca channels and has antihypertensive, antiarrhythmic and antianginal effects.

-The active element of the drug is diltiazem, a benzodiazepine substance that prevents the passage of Ca into the cells of cardiomyocytes, as well as cells of vascular smooth muscles.
-With a decrease in the current of calcium ions, the smooth muscles of the vascular membrane relax, which makes it possible to increase the vascular lumen, stabilize microcirculation within ischemic areas and reduce the systemic resistance of peripheral vessels.
-All this contributes to a decrease in blood pressure.
-[1]
+The active element of the drug is diltiazem, a benzodiazepine substance that prevents the passage of Ca into the cells of cardiomyocytes, as well as the cells of the smooth muscles of the vessels.
+When the flow of calcium ions decreases, the smooth muscles of the vascular membrane relax, which allows for an increase in the vascular lumen, stabilization of microcirculation within ischemic areas and a decrease in the systemic resistance of peripheral vessels.
+All this helps to reduce blood pressure. [ 1 ]

 Indications Cardil

-It is used for angina pectoris (this includes its variant and stable varieties).
-The medication is not used to eliminate acute angina attacks.
+It is used for angina (including its variant and stable varieties).
+The drug is not used to eliminate acute angina attacks.

-It can be used with increased blood pressure - for example, in situations where it is impossible to use substances that block the activity of β-adrenergic receptors.
-Cardil is administered both in monotherapy and in complex treatment.
+It can be used in cases of increased blood pressure – for example, in situations where substances that block the activity of β-adrenergic receptors cannot be used.
+Cardil is administered both in monotherapy and in combination therapy.

-It is also prescribed in case of arrhythmias - for example, to reduce the rhythm of the heart ventricles during atrial fibrillation.
+It is also prescribed in case of arrhythmia – for example, to reduce the rhythm of the ventricles of the heart in atrial fibrillation.

 Release form

-The drug is released in the form of tablets - 30 or 100 pieces inside the bottle.
-The box contains 1 such bottle.
+The drug is released in the form of tablets - 30 or 100 pieces in a bottle.
+There is 1 such bottle in a box.

 Pharmacodynamics

-Antianginal properties of the drug develop after coronary vasodilation and afterload reduction.
-In the case of stable angina pectoris in persons using the medication, there was an objective (prolongation of the period during which there was no depression of the ST segment during physical exertion) and subjective (a decrease in the number of angina episodes requiring the use of nitrates) improvement in the condition.
-The severity of the effect of Cardil in people with unstable angina pectoris is, on average, similar to the effect of nifedipine or verapamil, while the frequency of the appearance of negative signs with the use of diltiazem is less than with the introduction of these drugs.
+The antianginal properties of the drug develop after coronary vasodilation and reduction of afterload.
+In case of stable angina, individuals using the drug showed objective (prolongation of the period during which there was no ST-segment depression during physical exertion) and subjective (reduction in the number of angina episodes requiring the use of nitrates) improvement in the condition.
+The severity of the effect of Cardil in people with unstable angina is on average similar to the effect of nifedipine or verapamil, while the frequency of adverse effects when using diltiazem is less than when administering the above drugs.

-The antihypertensive effect of the drug develops with a decrease in increased blood pressure (diastolic as well as systolic); at normal values of blood pressure, diltiazem does not change it.
-The use of the drug in persons with hypertension did not lead to the appearance of reflex-type tachycardia, as a reaction to a decrease in blood pressure indicators.
-[2]
+The antihypertensive effect of the drug develops with a decrease in increased blood pressure (diastolic and systolic); at normal blood pressure values, diltiazem does not change it.
+The use of the drug in people with hypertension did not lead to the appearance of reflex tachycardia as a reaction to a decrease in blood pressure. [ 2 ]

-The drug has a weak negative inotropic effect, but when it is administered, there is no decrease in the stroke volume of the heart, as well as the left ventricular ejection fraction.
-In people with left ventricular hypertrophy, prolonged use of diltiazem leads to regression of the disorder.
-[3]
+The drug has a weak negative inotropic effect, but its administration does not reduce stroke volume or left ventricular ejection fraction.
+In people with left ventricular hypertrophy, long-term use of diltiazem leads to regression of the disorder. [ 3 ]

-In individuals with supraventricular arrhythmias, the drug inhibits the movement of calcium ions within the cells of the sinus and AV node, thereby stabilizing the heart rhythm.
+In people with supraventricular arrhythmias, the drug suppresses the movement of calcium ions inside the cells of the sinus and AV nodes, thereby stabilizing the heart rhythm.

-Cardil can be used in monotherapy or in combination with other antihypertensive drugs (among them diuretics and ACE inhibitors).
-The medication is prescribed to people who cannot use drugs that block the effect of β-adrenergic receptors - with angiopathies of the peripheral type or BA, as well as diabetics.
+Cardil can be used in monotherapy or in combination with other antihypertensive drugs (including diuretics and ACE inhibitors).
+The medication is prescribed to people who cannot use drugs that block the effect of β-adrenergic receptors - with peripheral angiopathies or bronchial asthma, as well as diabetics.

-The drug does not have a negative effect on the lipid blood structure.
+The drug does not have a negative effect on the lipid structure of the blood.

 Pharmacokinetics

-After oral administration, the medication is fully absorbed inside the gastrointestinal tract.
-Participates in the 1st intrahepatic passage (while the level of absolute bioavailability is 40% in the range of personal variability of 24-74%).
-Bioavailability indicators are not tied to serving size and do not change with the use of different dosage forms in the spectrum of clinical dosages.
-Serum values of Cmax of diltiazem are noted after 3-4 hours and are equal to 39-120 ng / ml after 1-time use of 60 mg of drugs.
+After oral administration, the drug is fully absorbed in the gastrointestinal tract.
+It participates in the 1st intrahepatic passage (with the absolute bioavailability level equal to 40% in the range of personal variability, which is 24-74%).
+Bioavailability indicators are not tied to the portion size and do not change when using different dosage forms in the spectrum of clinical dosages.
+Serum values of Cmax of diltiazem are noted after 3-4 hours and are equal to 39-120 ng / ml after a single use of 60 mg of the drug.

-About 80% of the administered portion of diltiazem is involved in serum protein synthesis (about 40% with albumin).
-The medicine easily passes into the tissues; the level of the distribution volume is about 5 l / kg.
+About 80% of the administered portion of diltiazem is involved in serum protein synthesis (approximately 40% with albumin).
+The drug easily penetrates into tissues; the distribution volume is about 5 l/kg.

-Metabolic intrahepatic drug processes occur with the help of CYP3 A4; the drug is a substrate of P-glycoprotein.
-After the administration of diltiazem, there is a decrease in the effect of the hemoprotein CYP3 A4.
+Intrahepatic exchange processes of drugs occur with the help of CYP3 A4; the drug is a substrate of P-glycoprotein.
+After the introduction of diltiazem, the effect of hemoprotein CYP3 A4 decreases.

-During the 1st stage of the exchange, the processes of deacetylation, as well as O- and N-demethylation, take place.
-The main metabolic component is deacetyldyltiazem (its serum level is approximately 15-35% of the values of unchanged diltiazem), which has a drug activity similar to the active element, but it is slightly weaker (approximately 40-50% of the effect of diltiazem).
+During the first stage of metabolism, deacetylation processes as well as O- and N-demethylation occur.
+The main metabolic component is deacetyldiltiazem (its serum level is approximately 15-35% of the values of unchanged diltiazem), which has a similar medicinal activity to the active ingredient, but it is slightly weaker (approximately 40-50% of the effect of diltiazem).

-Excretion is carried out mainly in the form of derivatives through the kidneys; the level of systemic clearance is 0.7-1.3 l / kg / hour.
-Inside urine, 5 unconjugated derivatives of diltiazem are recorded, and some of them also have a conjugated form.
-Elimination has one-stage kinetics.
-According to the 3-chamber model, the term half-life is 0.1, 2.1, and 9.8 hours during the initial, middle and final stages of elimination.
-The general term for elimination half-life is in the range of 4-7 hours.
+Excretion occurs mainly as derivatives via the kidneys; systemic clearance is 0.7-1.3 L/kg/h.
+Five unconjugated derivatives of diltiazem are excreted in urine, some of which also exist in conjugated form.
+Elimination has single-stage kinetics.
+According to the 3-chamber model, the half-life is 0.1, 2.1, and 9.8 hours during the initial, middle, and final stages of elimination.
+The overall half-life is in the range of 4-7 hours.

 Dosing and administration

-You need to use drugs inside, without crushing the tablets before use.
-The dosage size is calculated so that it corresponds to the volume of the substance inside the 1st tablet.
-The mode of administration and portion sizes are selected by the doctor, taking into account the severity and course of the disease, the weight and age of the patient, as well as concomitant treatment.
+The medicine should be taken orally, without crushing the tablets before use.
+The dosage size is calculated so that it corresponds to the volume of the substance inside 1 tablet.
+The administration mode and portion sizes are selected by the doctor, taking into account the severity and course of the disease, the weight and age of the patient, as well as concomitant treatment.

-On average, 0.18-0.24 g of drugs should be used per day; if necessary, an increase to the maximum daily dosage of 0.48 g is allowed.
-If negative symptoms develop during an increase in the portion, the volumes of diltiazem should be reduced.
-If the required control over the blood pressure level with the introduction of the maximum daily dosage of the drug (0.48 g) is not established, but this portion is well tolerated, other antihypertensive substances (for example, diuretics or ACE inhibitors) should be additionally used.
+On average, 0.18-0.24 g of the drug should be used per day; if necessary, an increase to the maximum daily dose of 0.48 g is allowed.
+If negative symptoms develop during an increase in the dose, the volume of diltiazem should be reduced.
+If the required control over the blood pressure level is not established when administering the maximum daily dose of the drug (0.48 g), but this dose is well tolerated, other antihypertensive agents should be additionally used (for example, diuretics or ACE inhibitors).

-The initial portion of the drug per day should be 60 mg with 3-4 administrations.
-Later, taking into account the therapeutic efficacy and the general clinical picture, it can increase or decrease.
-For most patients, to control blood pressure values and prevent angina attacks, a 3-time administration of 0.12 g per day is sufficient.
+The initial daily dose of the drug should be 60 mg, administered 3-4 times.
+Later, taking into account the therapeutic effectiveness and the overall clinical picture, it can be increased or decreased.
+For most patients, 3-time administration of 0.12 g per day is sufficient to control blood pressure and prevent angina attacks.

-Elderly persons should first apply 3-4 times 30 mg of the substance.
-It is possible to increase the portion in this group of patients only under the supervision of a doctor and in the absence of complications from the administration of diltiazem.
+Elderly people should initially take 30 mg of the substance 3-4 times.
+The dose for this group of patients can be increased only under the supervision of a doctor and in the absence of complications from the administration of diltiazem.

-People with hepatic dysfunctions need to use Cardil very carefully - they have more careful monitoring of blood pressure and ECG readings, and at the same time, a lower initial dosage is prescribed (3-4 times a day of 30 mg).
+People with liver dysfunction should use Cardil very carefully - they undergo more careful monitoring of blood pressure levels and ECG readings, and at the same time a lower initial dosage is prescribed (3-4 times a day, 30 mg).

 • Application for children